seantywork/seantywork/README.md

 ## Insignificant reference

-I'm documenting some none-project related materials and they are accesible on [GitHub Page](https://seantywork.github.io/seantywork/).
+[This GitHub page](https://seantywork.github.io/seantywork/) is where I'm documenting some none-project related materials.

-I also try to share things on [Medium](https://medium.com/@seantywork).

 However, be extra cautious when you visit the site or intend to learn anything from here and there:

 ### NEVER TAKE THEM TOO SERIOUSLY ¯\\\_(ツ)_/¯

 Very often, a cat's meowing has more meanings in it than them.

-"A cat" I mean whose life I truly and viscerally envy.

-Take a look at him from [seantywork/sorrylinus/hub](https://feebdaed.xyz/)

 Good day!